Filing a claim

 Note:

-- You can submit your claim without the names, policy numbers, and deductibles of your homeowner/renter or auto insurance, but you will be asked for this later.
+- You will be asked for policy numbers, and deductibles of your homeowner/renter or auto insurance later.

 - You will be asked for original receipts for items that were lost or damaged, or receipts to replace these items.